BYLAWS OF THE

 - Temporary committees may be created to address issues, solve problems, and make recommendations to the Association.
 The President of the Executive Council will determine

 membership and chairmanship of these committees.

 Article VIII: Attendance

 As elected officials to the Student Government, it is paramount that AHSSG have as many members present at each meeting as possible.
 However, it is understood that circumstances out of members’ control do warrant an occasional absence that shall be dealt with in the following manner.
-The only valid excuses are as followed religious observances, death in family, illness, or documented doctor’s appointment, every effort should be made to schedule a doctor’s appointment at a non-conflicting time, academic and sports competitions that are held at the same time or require travel during the same time as the meeting shall be excused as well(this does not include practices or workouts).
+The only valid excuses are as followed religious observances, death in family, illness, or documented doctor’s appointment.
+All other excused absences and tardies are to be up to the discretion of student body officers.
+However, every effort should be made to schedule a doctor’s appointment at a non-conflicting time, academic and sports competitions that are held at the same time or require travel during the same time as the meeting shall be excused as well.
 If an elected member knows that he or she shall be absent at a majority of the meetings in a semester, it is recommended that he or she resign his or her post or not seek the office.

 Article IX: Amendments